-Oobleck is a non-Newtonian fluid which means that it does not follow Newton’s law of viscosity, making it completely different to water.
+Oobleck is a non-Newtonian fluid made from a mixture of cornstarch and water.
+As a non-Newtonian substance, it does not follow Newton’s law of viscosity, making it completely different to water.
 It is a thixotropic fluid that changes its viscosity when the forces and pressure on it change to be either more liquid or more solid.

 - Some dough & puddings.

-Before you start, I would suggest that children wear old clothes when making Oobleck because it can mark clothing, especially if you’re adding food colouring to it.
+Before you start, I would suggest that children wear old clothes when following this simple oobleck recipe because it can mark clothing, especially if you’re adding food colouring to it.

-- If you’re going to add food colouring to the mixture, add it to the water and mix well.
-Then add the water to the cornflour in the bowl.
+- If you’re going to add food coloring to the mixture, add it to the water and mix well.
+Then add the water to the corn flour in the bowl.

-- Mix it together using a spoon, spatula, whisk, or even your hands.
+- Sitr the oobleck mixture together using a spoon, spatula, whisk, or even your hands.

 Here is a simple Oobleck recipe card for you as well: